osate/osate2/alisa/org.osate.alisa.help/help/markdown/02-GettingStarted.md

 JUnit4 tests or Plug-in projects to Java based verification methods on AADL models.
-Figure 1 shows a workspace with the imported *AlisaPredefined* project, a project with JUnit tests, and the *SimpleAlisa* project with a folder for the AADL model and a separate folder for the requirements and verification plans.
+Figure 1 shows a workspace with the imported *AlisaPredefined* project, a project with JUnit tests, and the *SimpleControlSystem* project with a folder for the AADL model and a separate folder for the requirements and verification plans.

 If you have multiple projects, make sure you specify *Project